albertoW103/my-proyect-add-one-chain/README.md

 First, we generate all polymer sequences that fit to the protein:

-`python3 get_polymers.py --input FILE.xyz --xter Nter|Cter --seq SEQ`
+`python3 get_polymers.py --input FILE.xyz --xter Nter --seq SEQ`

 Then, we combine those polymers with the protein and generates a number of random conformations of the protein-polymer conjugates (plus the total)

-`python3 get_protein-polymer.py --input FILE.xyz --output NAME --xter Nter|Cter --nconfs '5 10 20' --seq SEQ`
+`python3 get_protein-polymer.py --input FILE.xyz --output NAME --xter Nter --nconfs '5 10 20' --seq SEQ`